 What was La Souris Déglinguée’s link to skinheads?

 Great days, but the guys from Les Halles scared us youngsters to death.
 They were mean as fuck.
-I was still at school and hung out with my mates – we were a mixed mob of punks, skins, and rudeboys.
-The guys from Les Halles where all around 18-20 years old.
+I was still at school and hung out with my mates; we were a mixed mob of punks, skins, and rudeboys.
+The guys from Les Halles where all 18-20 years old.
 I knew some of them a bit, but they were unpredictable.
-You could have a drink with them one day, and end up in the emergency room the next.
+You could have a drink with them one day and end up in the emergency room the next.

-Was there already any skinhead versus punk violence then?
+Was there any skinhead versus punk violence then?

 Not in 1980.
 Most of the guys from Les Halles were former punks, after all.
-You can’t really say that skinheads and punks were together, but there was no systematic skin vs. punk violence.
+You can’t really say that skinheads and punks hung out together, but there was no systematic skin vs punk violence.
 Trouble between the two cults didn’t start until 1981 or 1982.